Hollywood/Vine station

 Hollywood/Vine station is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
-It is located under below the iconic Hollywood and Vine intersection of Hollywood Boulevard and Vine Street, after which the station is named, in the Los Angeles neighborhood of Hollywood.
+It is located below the iconic Hollywood and Vine intersection of Hollywood Boulevard and Vine Street, after which the station is named, in the Los Angeles neighborhood of Hollywood.

 The central station of the three subway stops in Hollywood, within walking distance of many important Hollywood landmarks including the Capitol Records Building, CBS Columbia Square, The Fonda Theatre, Hollywood Palladium and Pantages Theatre.
 The station is also below the Hollywood Walk of Fame and close to the Gower Gulch.

 History

 Hollywood/Vine opened on June 12, 1999, as the western terminus of the northern branch of the Red Line.
 Upon the opening of the westward extension to North Hollywood in 2000, it lost its title as the end of the line.

 Transit-oriented development

 In accordance with Metro's initiatives to spur transit-oriented development around its stations, Hollywood/Vine has become a prime target for regeneration.
 The W Hotel opened a 300-room location in a 2.3 acre mixed-use site with condominiums and 30000 sqft of street retail space.
 In addition, the 1600 Vine complex to the south contains 375 apartments and 28000 sqft of street-level retail.